How to Calculate Plate Cost for Your Restaurant’s Recipes

 Finally, tally the portion cost of all your ingredients and include a waste percentage.
 There will always be some waste that occurs during cooking, which you should factor in.
 Unfortunately, there’s no fixed waste factor percentage you can apply.

-Calculating plate costs may be one of the most important practices for restaurant success as it helps with menu engineering and even pricing.
-Yet, it’s also one of the most arduous undertakings that you need to complete.
+Calculating plate costs may be one of the most important practices for restaurant success, but it’s an incredibly difficult tasks to complete manually.

 Nick Darlington is a B2B writer who conceives, writes and produces engaging blog posts and lead magnets for technology companies.
 When he’s not writing for clients, he’s blogging at WriteWorldwide.
 See how he can help your business by visiting his site and scheduling a no-string attached call.